allenleetc/model-comparison/README.md

 6. Run the `Compute Model Differences` operator.

-This will populate new sample- and label-level fields containing comparison statistics and metadata.
+This will populate new sample- and label-level fields containing statistics and metadata comparing the two models.

-Labels are classified into groups based on whether and how they were matched in model1 compared to model2:
+Labels are classified into six groups based on how they compare to ground truth for model1 compared to model2:

-- hithit: model1 successful detection, model2 successful detection
+- **hithit**: model1 successful detection, model2 successful detection
-- hitmiss: model1 successful detection, model2 FN
+- **hitmiss**: model1 successful detection, model2 missed detection (FN)
-- misshit: model1 FN, model2 successful detection
+- **misshit**: model1 missed detection (FN), model2 successful detection
-- missmiss: both models FN
+- **missmiss**: both models missed detections (FN)
-- hithit+: model1 and model2 successful, but localization improved in model2
+- **hithit+**: model1 and model2 successful, but localization improved in model2
-- hithit-: model1 and model2 successful, but localization regressed in model2
+- **hithit-**: model1 and model2 successful, but localization regressed in model2

 7. Run the `View Model Differences` operator.

 This operator enables viewing the groups of labels listed above with the ability to filter by class.
-Model improvements or regressions for across all classes, or for particular classes, can be visualized.
+Model improvements or regressions across all classes, or for particular classes, can be visualized.

 Tip: in the sample modal, selecting a label and using the 'z' (Crop to content) hotkey will zoom quickly to the relevant ground-truth and prediction labels.

-## Implementation
+### Implementation

 FiftyOne's builtin [single-model evaluation](https://docs.voxel51.com/user_guide/evaluation.html#detections) matches ground-truth and predicted detections, storing match status (TP, FN, FP) and associated IOUs on each label.

 In the `Compute Model Differences` operator, these matches are analyzed and compared across the two models.
 Similar to the single-model evaluation, comparison statistics are populated at the sample and label level.

-The `Visualize Model Differences` operator simpifies viewing of various types of model improvements/regressions by appropriately filtering labels.
+The `Visualize Model Differences` operator simpifies viewing the various types of model improvements/regressions by appropriately filtering labels.

+The `Delete Model Comparison` operator deletes a model comparison run along with its sample- and label-level fields.

+Metadata for comparison runs are stored in the `dataset.info` dictionary.

-## Todo
+### Todo

 - In `Visualize Model Differences`, if there are no samples/labels in a selected view, the entire dataset is shown.
 - In `Compute Model Differences`, add the ability to specify the IOU threshold defining hithit vs hithit+ and hithit-